LQRrrrr/lqrrrrr.github.io/index.md

   You can see and download my Curriculum Vitae through <a href="https://drive.google.com/file/d/1grcOVR7o-U-Hk1vfD_ABPKcTDvkSfOr8/view?usp=sharing">Qiuran's CV</a>.
 </p>
 <p>
-  If interested, please contact me thorugh email or wechat.
+  If interested, please contact me through email or wechat.
 </p>